 In accordance with the Municipal Government Act, we must provide notification of a SDAB hearing approximately five days prior to the hearing.

 In accordance with SDAB procedures, notification of hearing letters are sent to those owning property within 60 metres, 300 metres for liquor stores, of the proposed development, as the Board may deem them to be affected by the development.

 If you feel that you are affected either positively or negatively by the development being appealed, this gives you the opportunity to either submit something in writing or come and speak at the hearing.
 If you do not feel you are affected by the appeal, you can simply chose to do nothing and discard the notice.

 Prepare your argument and presentation to fully present your position.
 The onus is on you to prove and substantiate your arguments.
 A report is compiled for each appeal which provides the rationale for the Development Authority's decision and other pertinent information relating to the proposed development.
-It is recommended that you obtain a copy of the Board report by accessing the Reports link on this website or you can pick-up a copy of the report at the Appeal Board office.
+It is recommended that you obtain a copy of the Board report by accessing the Reports link on this website.
 In preparation for your hearing you may want to consider attending a hearing to get an idea of what to expect.